SemEval-2025 Task 1

 Subtask B - Image Sequences (or Next Image Prediction)

-Participants will be given a target expression and an image sequence from which one of the images has been removed, and the objective will be to select the best fill from a sample of images drawn from across our dataset.
+Participants will be given a target expression and an image sequence from which the last of 3 images has been removed, and the objective will be to select the best fill from a set of candidate images.
 The NC sense being depicted (idiomatic or literal) will not be given, and this label should also be output.
 Bad Apple - Subtask B

 More information about the task can be found in the task description document.